roberthluo/Instagram-Account-Analytics/README.md

 3. Run rekognition on an ec2 instance not locally (Create a new db with Results or add to previous db)

+4. Take two deep learning algorithms: Convoluted Neural Network and Deep Belief Network and compare the two to evaluate performance

+Alex Net and caffe